ekinan/ekcc/README.md

 # ekcc
 A C compiler for a small subset of the language.
+Hopefully the clone worked..